fernandossouza/historianalarmservice/README.md

         * endDate: period last of the search
         * startat: represent where the list starts t the database (Default=0)
         * quantity: number of resuls in the query (Default=50)

+## After Association Post

+This API can send the Data to a Endpoint if the configuration in present (AlarmPostEndpoint section on config).
+The API will send a alarm JSON to the configured endpoint.